-"Homemade Food" or "Cottage Food" is defined as a non-potentially hazardous food item, including a non-alcoholic beverage, that is produced and/or packaged at the private residence of the producer.
+A homemade food item means a non-potentially hazardous food item, including a nonalcoholic beverage, which is produced and/or packaged at the private residence of the producer.

 MicroGreens are soil or hydroponically-grown plants, usually around 2 weeks old, with a stem and true leaves to be consumed.